Recent and Upcoming Publications

 Virtual Author Visit to Your Book Club!

-If your book club, community organization, workplace, church, school, or other group commits to reading Meet Me Halfway, I will make a Virtual Author Visit to your group (via Skype, Google, FaceTime, etc.) — for free!
+If your book club, community organization, workplace, church, school, or other group commits to reading Meet Me Halfway, I will make a Virtual Author Visit to your group (via Zoom, Skype, Google, FaceTime, etc.) — for free!
 Just let me know via the contact form on this site and we’ll make a plan.